 If your family member is or was an “essential employee” and has contracted and/or died from complications of COVID-19, you may want to discuss the facts of your case with an experienced attorney to determine whether a claim may be brought on behalf of your loved one.
 The attorneys at Halling & Cayo, S.C. will be happy to discuss such a claim with you.
 Please contact us today.

-David Seth Hill focuses his practice on bankruptcy, securities litigation, creditor’s rights, collections, business law, and commercial litigation.
+David Seth Hill focuses his practice on bankruptcy, securities litigation, creditor’s rights, collections, and commercial litigation.
 He has experience handling a very broad range of civil litigation matters and represents clients throughout Wisconsin.
 One of Seth’s unique skills is that he has a great deal of experience in obtaining funds in order to satisfy judgments for his clients.
 Seth is a 2009 graduate of Thomas M. Cooley Law School.
 While in law school Seth was a legal intern for the Innocence Project.
 He also served as an editor on the Law Review.
 He received his Undergraduate degree in Psychology from Montana State University in 2005.